okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/brands/index.md

 In all three cases the user signs in to the same OIDC app, but sees three different brands.
 If you want each brand to send users to their own app, the `client_id` needs to correspond to the desired app.

 Access management to apps is controlled through app assignments, so any user can still access any app.
-Any brand can be applied to any app.
+You can apply any brand to any app.

 If a custom domain doesn’t contain a `client _id`, Okta routes the user to the default app.